 As work progressed, many exciting discoveries were made underneath floorboards, behind modern wall surfaces, inside ancient roofs, or hiding in plain sight.
-Every single finding, no matter how small, deepened our understanding of the property and its illustrious owners.
+No matter how small, every finding deepened our understanding of the property and its illustrious owners.

-Apethorpe was built around 1470 for an aspiring courtier Sir Guy Wolston and remains one of the most complete high-status medieval houses surviving from the 15th century.
+Apethorpe was built around 1470 for an aspiring courtier, Sir Guy Wolston, and remains one of the most complete high-status medieval houses surviving from the 15th century.
 However, Wolston’s house was much masked and embellished by the ambitious architectural additions of his successors: the Elizabethan politician Sir Walter Mildmay, 13 generations of the Fane family (the Earls of Westmorland) and finally Sir Leonard Brassey.

 Here are 8 of our most intriguing discoveries:

 1. A ‘grotesque’ wall painting

 This wonderful ‘grotesque’ wall painting was covered by panelling around 1700.
 It decorated a room, probably the family’s Withdrawing Chamber, in the early 17th century, when Sir Anthony Mildmay owned the house.